KylePreston/Tools/README.md

 ### PyPad

 PyPad is a word processing program (textpad on steroids) that I made while teaching myself Tkinter.
+It currently only runs properly on Mac!

 http://infohost.nmt.edu/tcc/help/pubs/tkinter/web/index.html